RecallGraph/RecallGraph/README.md

 - **Traverse** - A point-in-time traversal (walk) of a past version of the graph, with the option to apply additional post-filters to the result.

 ## Installation
-CivicGraph installs like any other _Foxx Microservice_ inside a database, on an ArangoDB instance.
+CivicGraph installs like any other _Foxx Microservice_ inside a database on an ArangoDB instance.

 1. Download the [latest release](https://github.com/adityamukho/CivicGraph/releases/).
 2. Follow the instructions in the [Foxx Deployment Manual](https://www.arangodb.com/docs/3.5/foxx-deployment.html).
 The web interface is the easiest, while the `foxx-cli` is more suitable for power users.